iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 appropriately is therefore crucial, as it balances reliability and uncertainty quantification against the ability to extract meaningful parameter constraints (see
 <d-cite key="wehenkel_addressing_2024"></d-cite> for heuristics).

+Applied to the SIR weekend delay, ROPE or FRISBI would leverage a calibration dataset—perhaps real outbreak time series where ground-truth transmission parameters ($\beta$, $\gamma$) were measured via contact tracing.
+The optimal transport would learn to align the Monday spikes in real data with the weekend patterns in simulations, effectively learning how to map between the misspecified and true data distributions.
+For a new outbreak, this learned alignment would automatically correct the posterior, yielding more accurate parameter estimates than standard NPE despite the simulator's inability to produce weekend delays.

 While conceptually elegant and flexible, this method relies on access to calibration data—observed data with known ground-truth parameters—which may not be available in